mistergroot/genbankspecieslevel/README.md

 Data is available in fasta format and code is available in the form of a Jupyter Notebook.

-Filters implemented in initial data download:
+Filters implemented in initial data download from GenBank:
 Sequence length restricted to 100-2000bp and "environmental" sequences excluded